jasonhemu/postem_plus_open/README.md

 # LTI Template for Python and Flask

-## Setup
+## Getting Started

+### Prerequisites

+* Canvas API token with admin access.
+* AWS S3 access key & secret

 ### Edit settings.py
 Make sure to replace all the required areas.

+* It is recommended to enable "Versioning" on AWS S3

 ### Edit static/lti.xml
-You may use this tool (https://www.edu-apps.org/build_xml.html) to regenertate your XML file.
+You may use this tool (https://www.edu-apps.org/build_xml.html) to regenerate your XML file.

 ### Deploy to Heroku
 Click on this button -> [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)